Raycosine/SciRate-Assistant/README.md

 Some people don't really like this new font, while some other love it.

-You can set and save your preference by clicking the <kbd>Sci</kbd> button or do it in **Options**. **Options** can be found either by right-clicking the extension icon or in Extension - SciRate Assistant 1.0 - Details - Extension Options).
+You can set and save your preference by clicking the <kbd>Enable/Disable Sen</kbd> button in the popup or change **options**.

-<kbd>Sci</kbd> is pop-uped when clicking the extension icon.
+**Options** can be found either by right-clicking the extension icon or in Extension - SciRate Assistant 1.0 - Details - Extension Options).

 ### Scirate everywhere

-#### on arXiv
+#### ArXiv
 Provide a SciRate link & scites directly on any accessed arxiv page about one specific paper/new submissions/recent submissions/searching results.
-The popup becomes useless while visiting arXiv.

 The number of scites is shown when the mouse is over *[SciRate]*.